jquast/ucs-detect/docs/sw_results/terminalexe.rst

 Variation Selector-16 support
 +++++++++++++++++++++++++++++

-Emoji VS-16 results for *Terminal.exe* is 0 errors
+Emoji VS-16 results for *terminal.exe* is 0 errors
 out of 213 total codepoints tested, 100.0% success.
 All codepoint combinations with Variation Selector-16 tested were successful.